blai30/MiniMetrics/README.md

 - Date and time widget with time zone and locale selection, custom date/time format strings (with a separate format shown on hover), and left, center, or right text alignment
 - Per-metric visibility toggles for CPU, RAM, GPU, and VRAM, so you show only what you care about
-- Customizable background color and opacity, with an always-on-top display
+- Customizable background color (per theme) and opacity, with an always-on-top display
+- Adjustable widget size, font family, and font weight, with the bundled Inter typeface as the default
+- Per-option restore-to-default buttons so any single setting can be reset without touching the rest
 - Edge snapping: widgets snap flush to screen edges and to each other
 - Optional run at Windows startup
 - System tray controls to show and hide widgets